-Part II: Adjusted Income.
-Once annual income has been established, HUD regulations require OHA to subtract from annual income any of five mandatory deductions for which a family qualifies.
+Part III.
+Adjusted Income.
+Once annual income has been established, HUD regulations require OHA to subtract from annual income any of five mandatory deductions for which a family qualifies and allow OHA to adopt additional permissive deductions.
 These requirements and OHA policies for calculating adjusted income are found in Part II.

-Part III: Calculating Family Share and PHA Subsidy.
+Part IV: Calculating Family Share and PHA Subsidy.
 This part describes the statutory formula for calculating total tenant payment (TTP), the use of utility allowances, and the methodology for determining PHA subsidy and required family payment.